 An Associates degree is available for those completing an introductory sequence of physics courses.

-A Bachelor of Arts or minor in Physics are also available to aid students seeking an interdisciplinary education.
+A Bachelor of Arts or a minor in Physics are also available to aid students seeking an interdisciplinary education.

 The Bachelor of Science program provides a core curriculum focusing on physics and related courses.
-Beyond the core curriculum the student may choose from physics and related courses in order to complete the degree.
+Beyond the core curriculum, the student may choose from physics and related courses in order to complete the degree.
 The program is designed to provide a flexible degree that can be used for a career in physics or closely related fields.
 The student should complete a B.S. before progressing to a Master of Science in physics.
 BS course requirements.